praveenjuge/praveenjuge/content/blog/how-i-take-notes-using-vs-code-and-github/index.md

 7. You should see add shortcut when you hover over it, I have used `CMD + SHIFT + '` as my shortcut.

-8. Any finally add this code to your `bash_profile` to actually open VS code:
+8. And finally add this code to your `bash_profile` to actually open VS code:

 ```sh
 alias notes='cd && cd projects/notes && code .'